kinderp/esercizio/README.md

 2. visit (recursively) all connected nodes (that have not been visited yet) to the one at point 1

 # Limitations
-The graph must be connected to react every node
+The graph must be connected to reach every node

 # Data structures